MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

     - In the **Help and feedback** section: The **Tell me more link** by default, goes to the [Azure Information Protection](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection) website but can be configured for a custom URL as one of the [policy settings](../deploy-use/configure-policy-settings.md) in the Azure Information Protection policy.

-        Use the **Send feedback** link to automatically attach your client logs to an email message that can be sent to the Information Protection team to investigate a problem.
+        Use the **Send feedback** link to send suggestions or requests to the Information Protection team.
+Do not use this option for technical support but instead, see the [Support options and community resources](../get-started/information-support.md#support-options-and-community-resources).

         For diagnostic information and to reset the client, click **Run diagnostics**.
 When the diagnostics tests finish, click **Copy Results** to paste the information into an email that you can send to your help desk or Microsoft support.
 When the tests finish, you can also reset the client.